 When examining a case or arbitrating in a dispute, you should be able to look at the merits and demerits of the case, and state facts as they are without taking sides or getting emotional.
 It’s the facts of the lawsuit or case and evidence that count, not opinions.

 You need to be good at researching, collecting, synthesizing, and comparing information from different sources.
-If you’re going to litigate, you also need to be aware of existing laws and cases.
+If you’re going to prosecute, you also need to know existing laws and cases.